 The length and arrangement of the columns will vary depending on the load transferred to the columns and maximum allowable deformations of the structure.
 Due to the lack of soil movements and vibrations during the column forming process, this technology is perfectly suited for stabilisation of the subsoil nearby existing buildings or facilities.

-High bearing capacity in non-cohesive soil: DSM columns formed in non-cohesive soils have high bearing capacity values (strength values of the cement-soil mixture can be up to 6 MPa).
+High bearing capacity in non-cohesive soil: Deep Soil Mixing (DSM)columns formed in non-cohesive soils have high bearing capacity values (strength values of the cement-soil mixture can be up to 6 MPa).

 Various installation pattern: possible to form the columns in blocks, groups, linearly and cells to suit different structures.

-Multiple DSM columns: possible to install two or more augers on a rig to accelerates the installation work.
+Multiple Deep Soil Mixing (DSM) columns: possible to install two or more augers on a rig to accelerates the installation work.